 Get Started with Krill¶

-create your CA
+create your Certificate Authority (CA)

-connect to Publication Server
+connect to a Publication Server

 This can be easily achieved using the user interface.
 Connecting to the Publication Server and Parent CA is done by exchanging a couple of XML files.
 After this initial setup, and you can simply manage your ROAs.

-If you just want to try out Krill (or a new version) you can use the testbed provided by NLnet Labs for this.
+If you just want to try out Krill (or a new version) you can use the testbed environment provided by NLnet Labs for this.